maxgalchenko/portfolio/README.md

 ## Architecture

 Built with Vite for blazing-fast development and optimized production builds.
 Uses React Router v7 for client-side routing with enhanced features.
 Emotion provides CSS-in-JS styling with a centralized theme system.
 Custom hooks for breakpoint detection enable responsive behavior.
 Page transitions implemented with React Spring v10 animations.
 Component structure organized by pages and common reusable components.
 Vitest for modern, fast unit testing.

+## Code Quality & Developer Experience

+This project includes a comprehensive code quality setup to ensure consistent, error-free code:

+- **ESLint 9**: Modern linting with flat config for TypeScript and React 19
+- **Prettier**: Automatic code formatting for consistent style
+- **Husky**: Git hooks that automatically run checks before commits
+- **lint-staged**: Only lint and format files that are being committed (fast!)
+- **TypeScript**: Full type checking to catch errors at compile time

+### Pre-commit Hooks

+Every commit automatically runs:

+- ✨ **ESLint** with auto-fix on staged TypeScript/React files
+- 💅 **Prettier** formatting on staged files
+- 🎯 Only processes changed files (typically completes in 2-5 seconds)

+This ensures all committed code is properly formatted and free of common errors without slowing down your workflow.

 ## Performance & Accessibility